MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 This tutorial shows the steps to install Red Hat JBoss Enterprise Application Platform (EAP) and configure a cluster in domain mode on Azure Virtual Machines (VMs), on Red Hat Enterprise Linux (RHEL).

-In this tutorial, you will learn how to do the following tasks:
+In this tutorial, you learn how to do the following tasks:

 > [!div class="checklist"]
 >